cubiq/ComfyUI_InstantID/README.md

 ## Important updates

+- **2024/02/26:** Fixed a small but nasty bug.
+Results will be different and you may need to lower the CFG.

 - **2024/02/20:** I refactored the nodes so they are hopefully easier to use. **This is a breaking update**, the previous workflows won't work anymore.

 ## Basic Workflow